 Apart from the Bio-control method (using natural enemies to kill the pests) using entomophagous fungi to control the pest is an environmentally friendly and useful way of controlling the pest population.

-Most common entomopathogenic fungi are:
+The most common (BioPesticides) entomopathogenic fungi are:

 - Metarhizium anisopilae